nufeng1999/vscode-openclaw/README.md

 - **Mermaid Diagram Support** — AI replies containing Mermaid code blocks are automatically rendered as SVG diagrams; supports flowchart, sequenceDiagram, classDiagram, stateDiagram, erDiagram, gantt, pie, and more
 - **Mermaid View Toggle** — Switch between rendered **Image** view and **Source** view with a dedicated toggle button on each diagram
 - **Mermaid Copy & Export** — Copy a diagram's source code or image (PNG to clipboard), and export it as a local PNG file via a save dialog
-- **Full-Width Diagrams** — Mermaid charts automatically expand to the full chat panel width (92% constraint removed)
+- **Full-Width Diagrams** — Mermaid charts automatically expand to the full chat panel width
 - **Streaming Mermaid Rendering** — Diagrams are automatically rendered once a streaming response completes; no manual history refresh needed
 - **Robust Image Copy** — Uses `createImageBitmap` with a `DOMParser`/`foreignObject` CSP fallback to reliably copy diagram images despite `blob:` restrictions
-- **Auto-Retry on Agent Failure** — When the gateway returns an agent run failure error, the extension automatically sends "Continue" up to 3 times to resume the conversation.
-Resets when a normal response is received or the user sends a new message.
+- **Auto-Retry on Agent Failure** — When the gateway returns an agent run failure error, the extension automatically sends "Continue" up to 3 times to resume the conversation
 - **Busy Status Indicator** — UI shows "Processing..." or "Processing (N queued)" while messages are being processed or queued by the gateway
-- **Slash Commands with Separator** — Type `/` to see categorized commands (`/stop`, `/new`, `/models`, `/help`, etc.); commands are grouped into SESSION / MODEL & STATUS / HELP sections with visual separators; keyboard navigation skips separators automatically
+- **Slash Commands with Separator** — Type `/` to see categorized commands (`/stop`, `/new`, `/models`, `/help`, etc.); commands are grouped into SESSION / MODEL & STATUS / HELP sections with visual separators
 - **Context Meter** — Visual indicator of token usage per session
 - **Device Identity** — Ed25519 signed authentication (compatible with OpenClaw pairing)
 - **Message History** — Persistent input history, cycle with `Ctrl+Up` / `Ctrl+Down`